Safeguarding and child protection

 Ms Amy Smith – Designated Safeguarding Lead

 All staff receive annual Child Protection and Safeguarding update training and are aware of the procedures for passing on concerns within school.
-If any members of the school or local community have concerns about the welfare of a child in the school, please pass them on to the School Child Protection Team.
+If any members of the school or local community have concerns about the welfare of a child in their school, please pass them on to the School Child Protection Team.

 On induction, our teachers receive safeguarding training with respect to our policies and procedures.
 Ongoing training consists of the following, as well as many refresher and update sessions:

 - Safeguarding Children

 - Online Safety

 We also address Child Protection and Safeguarding at our annual Teacher Conference in September.

 For child protection within lessons, both webcams and private chat among students are disabled.
 Live attendance is available through our learning platform.
 If a 1:1 student is not in lessons within 10 minutes, teachers and management staff begin contacting parents/responsible adults to encourage them to attend.
 We log all reasons for non-attendance communicated to us by parents/responsible adult and Attendance Officers.

 All lessons are recorded for safeguarding and child protection.
 Video is never used, so students can never appear on camera.
 All names are anonymised on recordings.
 All communication is through secure platform messaging and classroom audio, chat box, and whiteboard tools.